PJLindsay/s19-composition/README.md

 Issues that would occur in a large project

 ### Issues in Options API:

 - code that belongs together is split up across multiple options (lots of scrolling to make a change)
-- re-using logic across components is tricky
+- re-using logic across components is tricky (mixins - not obvious which mixin provides what function(s))

 ### What Changes?